 The AirRater project involved two concurrent streams.
-Equipment has been installed around Tasmania to capture information on temperature and air pollution (in the form of pollen, smoke and some gasses).
+Equipment was installed around Tasmania to capture information on temperature and air pollution (in the form of pollen, smoke and some gasses).

 The information was gathered in near real-time and fed back to a central database.
 At the same time, Tasmanians were encouraged to use the free Sense-T AirRater smartphone app to report their daily symptoms of asthma, allergies and hay fever.

 Once users entered this information, they were given a reading of the current levels of potential triggers in their immediate area.
-Over time, we are able to generate an individualised report showing each user how environmental conditions have impacted their symptoms, and then provide an alert when these conditions exist or are forecast.
-This allows users to manage their daily activities and improve their quality of life.
+Over time, an individualised report was generated showing each user how environmental conditions impacted their symptoms, and then provided an alert when conditions existed or were forecasted.
+This allowed users to manage their daily activities and improve their quality of life.

 The sensor network also supports community-wide air pollution health advisories, heatwave forecasting and alerts, and fire weather mapping to assist firefighters, landowners and government.

-The team consists of leading researchers in the fields of environmental health, with specialities in air pollution, pollen, smoke and heat.
-The Project is a collaboration between Sense-T, Menzies Institute for Medical Research, UTAS School of Biological Sciences, the Tasmanian Environmental Protection Agency, CSIRO, ANU and the Tasmanian Department of Health and Human Services.
+The team consisted of leading researchers in the fields of environmental health, with specialities in air pollution, pollen, smoke and heat.
+The Project was a collaboration between Sense-T, Menzies Institute for Medical Research, UTAS School of Biological Sciences, the Tasmanian Environmental Protection Agency, CSIRO, ANU and the Tasmanian Department of Health and Human Services.

 A key ingredient in the success of the project was the involvement of all Tasmanians who have asthma and hay fever.